lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

     navigator.notification.vibrate(2500);

 In main.js I refer to this call.
-Now for some device specific features, they are only useable on an actual device (vibrate, beep).
+Now for some device specific features, they are only useable on an actual device (vibrate, beep), but other features like contacts, alert and so on is still useable just with the simulator.

 ### Conclusion

-Thats all you need to start developing phonegap mobile apps!
+Thats all you need to start developing phonegap mobile apps.
 Just remember, the libraries and tools I use will surely be upgraded as time goes on, keep that in mind when following my instructions.
 If you have any questions, confusions or suggestions please feel free to leave a message below.
 Happy mobile app development!